urbanwildlifeinstitute/UWIN_tutorials/challenges/advanced_data_manipulation/advanced_data_manipulation_challenge.md

 ### More filtering and plotting pratice
 Wow, there is a lot of variability of raccoon detections across these cities!
 Let's see how detections vary across a few other species in two of these cities.
 Choose two of these cities and create a new dataframe for three new species (e.g. not raccoon) which occur in both cities.
 Hint: the `intersect` function may come in handy.

 Then create a barplot that plots the detections for each species (on the x-axis) for each City using colors.
-Hint: see 'Barplot of diet' from Coding Club Tutorial.
+Hint: see 'Barplot of diet' from the Coding Club Tutorial.

 <details closed><summary><a href="https://hello.ca">Solution</a></summary>

-To determine which species occur in both cities of your choosing, start by filtering down to these cities AND filter out detections `det_days` greater than zero.
+To determine which species occur in both cities of your choosing, start by filtering down to these cities AND filter to detections `det_days` greater than zero.
 ```R
 # filter to cities of interest
 UWIN_subset <- filter(UWIN_data, City %in% c("atga", "wide"))